-If the Library doesn’t have something you’re looking for, Interlibrary Loan (ILL) can try to get it for you.
+If the Library doesn’t have something you’re looking for, Interlibrary Loan (ILL) can try to get it for you for your research or private study.
 Students, faculty, and staff of UNC Charlotte can use ILL to borrow almost anything from other libraries for free.

 Go to your account to submit and view requests.